PellelNitram/xournalpp_htr/README.md

 The design of Xournal++ HTR tries to bridge the gap between both delivering a production ready product and allowing contributors to experiment with new algorithms.

-TODO: Tweak content below!
+The project design involves a Lua plugin and a Python backend, see the following figure.
+First, the production ready product is delivered by means of an Xournal++ plugin.
+The plugin is fully integrated in Xournal++ and calls a Python backend that performs the actual transcription.
+The Python backend allows selection of various recognition models and is thereby fully extendable with new models.

 <div align="center">
     <img src="docs/images/system_design.jpg" width="50%">
-    <p><i>Design of this work.</i></p>
+    <p><i>Design of xournalpp_htr.</i></p>
 </div>

 Developing a usable HTR systems requires experimentation.
-The project structure is set up to accommodate this need. *Note that ideas on imrpoved project structures are appreciated.*
+The project structure is set up to accommodate this need. *Note that ideas on improved project structures are appreciated.*

 The experimentation is carried out in terms of "concepts".
 Each concept explores a different approach to HTR and possibly improves over previous concepts, but not necessarily to allow for freedom in risky experiments.
 Concept 1 is already implemented and uses a computer vision approach that is explained below.